-I'm Errietta Kostala and I'm a web developer...
+I'm Errietta Kostala (or Erry) and I'm a full stack developer...

 with a passion.

-Ever since I was a teenager, I knew I wanted to be involved in web programming.
+Ever since I was a teenager, I knew I wanted to be involved in programming.
 I spent countless hours working on my own projects, learning more and more and becoming more and more fascinated.
-To me, programming is an art form, a poem, a song, a dance.

 It then became clear to me - I didn't just want to follow my passion of programming.
 I wanted to teach others what I knew.
 And I wanted to keep supporting Open Source projects and helping others.

-For this reason, I'm studying Web Technologies at the University of Huddersfield - so that I can learn even more about what I'm passionate for.
-I am doing an an internship for Shadowcat Systems - a small company in Lancaster that holds open source and community projects very dearly, and I still spend a lot of my time on community projects.
+For this reason, I studied Web Technologies at the University of Huddersfield - so that I can learn even more about what I'm passionate for, and I did an internship for Shadowcat Systems - a small company in Lancaster that holds open source and community projects very dearly.

 Do you want to learn more about me?
 Check out my projects or my blog .